 There are several different types of treatment for PTSD.
 There is no one treatment that works for everyone.
 If you feel that you may have PTSD, talk with your doctor or mental health provider to determine what treatment options are best for you.

-- Exposure therapy: People who have experienced trauma fear the thoughts, feelings, and situations that remind them of it.
+- Prolonged exposure: People who have experienced trauma fear and avoid the thoughts, feelings, and situations that remind them of it.
 The goal of exposure therapy is to eventually have less fear about your memories, and to learn to control your thoughts and feelings about the traumatic event.
-You will talk with your doctor about other memories that are less upsetting to you; this is called "desensitization."
-You may be asked to remember bad memories at the same time; this is called "flooding."
-It helps you to eventually feel less overwhelmed.
+Prolonged exposure is a specific therapy that includes four components:

-A type of antidepressant medication called a selective serotonin reuptake inhibitor (SSRI) is often used in PTSD cases.
-This type of medication can help you feel less sad and worried.
+A class of antidepressant medications called selective serotonin reuptake inhibitors (SSRIs) has shown benefit in treating PTSD.
 Some commonly prescribed SSRIs are citalopram (Celexa), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).
-Zoloft has been approved by the Food and Drug Administration (FDA) for the long-term treatment of PTSD.
-A combination of therapy and medication is often successful in treating PTSD.
+Zoloft and Paxil have been approved by the Food and Drug Administration (FDA) for the long-term treatment of PTSD.

 Where can I get more information?

 If you or someone you know is in a crisis and threatening to hurt or kill himself or herself, immediately call 9-1-1 or the National Suicide Prevention Lifeline: 800.273.TALK (8255)

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.